vanjac/voxel-editor/README.md

 ## Objects

-Besides the walls forming the boundaries of the world, there will be different type of objects you can create to add interactivity.
+Besides the walls forming the boundaries of the world, there will be different types of objects you can create to add interactivity.
 Right now, there are only Substances and the Player.
 You can tap an object to show the Properties panel (swipe left to temporarily hide it).

 ### Substances